mlubinsky/mlubinsky.github.com/grafana/Customize.md

 If you only need the formatting effect, hide the new column by setting Display mode to Hidden.
 This way, only the cells in your target column where another column equals "A" will be colored, while the rest remain unaffected.

+However, you can achieve this behavior with a combination of field overrides, value mappings, and careful query or transformation design.
+Below, I’ll outline a practical approach to accomplish your goal:

+Approach: Use Overrides with Transformations or Query Logic Grafana’s override system applies rules uniformly to all values in a selected field (column) and doesn’t natively support cross-column conditional logic in the UI.
+To apply a background color to cells in one column (let’s call it Column B) only when another column (Column A) equals "A", you’ll need to:

+Modify Your Data Source Query or Use Transformations: Create a new field that combines the logic of both columns, then apply the override to this derived field.
+Use Field Overrides: Set up thresholds and colored backgrounds on the derived field.
+Here’s how you can do it step-by-step:

+Step 1: Prepare Your Data
+You’ll need a way to isolate the values in Column B that correspond to "A" in Column A. This can be done either in your data source query or using Grafana’s transformations.

+Option 1: Modify the Query (Preferred if Possible)
+If you have control over your data source (e.g., SQL, Prometheus, etc.), modify your query to return an additional field that represents Column B’s values only when Column A is "A".
+For example:
+SQL Example:
+sql

+Collapse

+Wrap

+Copy
+SELECT
+  ColumnA,
+  ColumnB,
+  CASE WHEN ColumnA = 'A' THEN ColumnB ELSE NULL END AS ColumnB_Conditional FROM your_table
+This creates a new field (ColumnB_Conditional) that has the value of ColumnB when ColumnA is "A" and NULL otherwise.
+Option 2: Use Grafana Transformations
+If you can’t modify the query, use Grafana’s transformation feature:
+Go to the Transform tab in your panel editor.
+Add a Filter by Value transformation:
+Filter ColumnA to only include rows where the value is "A".
+This creates a subset of your data, but you’ll need to preserve the original table too, so instead, consider:
+Add a Add Field from Calculation transformation:
+Use a conditional expression like: if(ColumnA == "A", ColumnB, null).
+Name this new field something like ColumnB_Conditional.
+The result is a new column (ColumnB_Conditional) that contains values from ColumnB only where ColumnA equals "A", and NULL elsewhere.

+Step 2: Apply the Override
+Now that you have a field (ColumnB_Conditional) with the filtered values, apply the background color override to this field:

+In the panel editor, go to the Field tab.
+Scroll to Field Overrides and click Add field override.
+Select Fields with name and choose ColumnB_Conditional.
+Add an override property:
+Select Cell options > Cell type > Colored background.
+Add another override property:
+Select Thresholds.
+Set thresholds for your desired ranges (e.g., 0–50: yellow, 50–100: red, etc.) and assign colors.
+Save your dashboard.
+Step 3: Display the Original Table
+Since ColumnB_Conditional is a derived field, you can keep the original ColumnB in the table for display purposes.
+The colored background will only apply to ColumnB_Conditional.
+You can:

+Hide ColumnB_Conditional and rely on ColumnB for display (though the colors won’t show).
+Or, style the table to visually align the conditional column with the original data.
+If you want the colors directly on ColumnB, you’d need to ensure your data source or transformation aligns the conditional logic perfectly with ColumnB, but this is trickier without direct cross-column support.

+Limitations and Workarounds
+No Direct Cross-Column Conditions in UI: Grafana’s override system doesn’t natively support "if ColumnA = 'A' then color ColumnB" without a derived field.
+Visualization Trade-Off: If you show both ColumnB and ColumnB_Conditional, the table might look cluttered.
+You could use a transformation like Join by Field or Merge to recombine the data cleanly, but this depends on your data structure.
+Alternative: If your use case allows, consider using a Stat panel or custom plugin where conditional formatting might be more flexible, though this moves away from a table.
+Example Result
+Assume your original table looks like this:

+ColumnA	ColumnB
+A	45
+B	72
+A	19
+C	88
+After adding ColumnB_Conditional via query or transformation:

+ColumnA	ColumnB	ColumnB_Conditional
+A	45	45
+B	72	NULL
+A	19	19
+C	88	NULL
+With an override on ColumnB_Conditional (e.g., threshold 0–30: red, 30–100: yellow), only the 45 and 19 cells in ColumnB_Conditional get colored based on their values, effectively highlighting ColumnB cells where ColumnA is "A".

+Future Consideration
+Grafana’s table visualization is evolving, and conditional formatting based on other columns has been a requested feature (e.g., GitHub issues like #11418).
+Check the latest Grafana release notes or community forums for updates, as this might become natively supported in future versions.

+If this solution doesn’t fully meet your needs, let me know your data source or specific table structure, and I can refine the approach!
 ```

 ### Override cell color background